ISC-Project-Phoenix/design/software/AEB.md

 a false positive or negative stop.
 - REQ4: If the system is activated, an external indicator should be activated to clarify that it was AEB that stopped the kart.
+- REQ5: The most accurate representation of current steering angle should be read from CAN and stored.

+## Non Functional Requirements
+- REQ1: The algorithm has a soft time constraint of 50ms (20hz LiDAR updates)